‘Bachelor In Paradise’ Beauty Amanda Stanton Breaks Silence About Relationship Status With Josh Murray: Are They Over?

 A photo posted by Amanda Stanton (@amanda_stantonn) on

-Stanton shared with US Weekly that she and Josh did in fact end their engagement.
+Stanton shared with Us Weekly that she and Josh did, in fact, end their engagement.

 Amanda said, “We did break up.
 It’s been kind of a weird situation because we broke up and we didn’t release a statement, obviously, so I think people have been kind of going crazy wondering if we’re together or if we’re not, and we’re not.”

 Amanda went on to explain that their break-up was not something she was trying to hide.
 Stanton said she just didn’t know when or how to address the situation.
 Amanda is glad to finally set the record straight and let fans know what has been going on.

-People also caught up with Stanton with said there were many different reasons she and Josh decided to end their engagement.
-Amanda said, “At the end of the day, we were just two very different people.
+People also caught up with Stanton, who said there were many different reasons she and Josh decided to end their engagement.

+Amanda explained, “At the end of the day, we were just two very different people.
 I think there are some things when you love someone you can work on and try to fix things, and then there are some things you just can’t fix.
 I think it got to that point where we just knew it wasn’t going to work.”

-Stanton and Murray were seen together after Christmas in Atlanta, according to a report by US Weekly.
+Stanton and Murray were seen together after Christmas in Atlanta, according to a report by Us Weekly.
 This sighting had fans wondering whether they were really broken up or giving things another try.
 Many thought they were together so they could update fans on The Bachelor: Countdown to Nick special.
-According to People, contradictory to that sighting, Amanda and Josh are not even speaking at this time so it remains a mystery why they were together on December 28.
-While Amanda and Josh are not speaking, Stanton says, “We’re just going to go our separate ways.
+According to People, contradictory to that sighting, Amanda and Josh are not even speaking at this time, so it remains a mystery why they were together on December 28.

+While Amanda and Josh are not speaking, Stanton said, “We’re just going to go our separate ways.
 I wish him the best.”

 sunset walks with the gang ????